devtut/generate/docs/python/multidimensional-arrays.md

 ---
-metaTitle: Multidimensional arrays
+metaTitle Multidimensional arrays
-description: Lists in lists, Lists in lists in lists in...
+description Lists in lists, Lists in lists in lists in...
 ---

 # Multidimensional arrays